Moving Cost Guide

 Long-Distance Moving Cost in 2026

-"Long-distance" in the moving industry generally means any move over roughly 100 miles or any move that crosses state lines.
-Pricing works differently than a local hourly move: licensed interstate carriers bill by the actual weight of your shipment and the mileage between addresses, with separate line items for packing, valuation coverage, and accessorial services.
+"Long-distance" in the moving industry generally means any move over roughly 100 miles, or any move that crosses state lines.
+Pricing works differently from a local hourly move: licensed interstate carriers bill by the actual weight of your shipment and the mileage between addresses, with separate line items for packing, valuation coverage, and accessorial services.

 Estimated long-distance moving cost by home size